 Corrosion is a natural process that occurs when a material reacts to its environment.
-While some associate the term with the deterioration of metals, it also occurs with ceramics, polymers and composite-mechanical mixtures.
+While some associate the term with the deterioration of metals, it also occurs with ceramics, polymers, and composite-mechanical mixtures.
 Understanding the basics of this phenomenon allows you to take steps to ensure your corrosion control efforts are more effective.

 Why Corrosion Happens

-Materials corrode when they are chemically unstable environments.
+Materials corrode when they are in chemically unstable environments.
 When a material interacts with this environment, its properties alter in an attempt to reach a chemically stable form.
 This thermodynamic reaction involves the gradual destruction of the material in question because of an electrochemical reaction or exposure to a destructive force, such as a chemical or radiation.
 Several materials can suffer the effects of corrosion, but the term is most often associated with metals made of ore or processed minerals, which are naturally unstable.

 Type of Corrosion and their Effects

 A 1999 NACE International study found that the direct cost of corrosion in the country was $276 billion annually, about 3.1 percent of the Gross Domestic Product.
 In 2016, the organization estimated that the global cost of corrosion was about $2.5 trillion, about 3.4 percent of the global GDP.
 From the weakening of polymers to hydrogen embrittlement on ships, corrosion control is vital in all industries.